plone/plone.restapi/docs/source/deserialization.rst

 Deserialization
 ===============

-It's worth to note an special case when deserializing Datetimes objects, and how plone.restapi will handle them.
+It's worth to note a special case when deserializing datetime objects, and how plone.restapi will handle them.

-Although not supported by Plone itself yet, plone.restapi will store all the Datetimes that will be handling along with its timezone converted to UTC.
+Although not supported by Plone itself yet, plone.restapi will store datetime objects that will be handling along with its timezone converted to UTC.
 This will provide a common ground for all the datetimes operations.

 There is a special case when using datetimes objects in p.a.event, and its behavior is different due to implementation differences for versions 1.x (Plone 4) and 2.x and above (Plone 5).